Leadership

 Centers for Disease Control and Prevention

-Daniel Singer is the acting director of the Division of Regulatory Science and Compliance (DRSC) in the Office of Readiness and Response (ORR) at the Centers for Disease Control and Prevention (CDC).
-In this role, he oversees two regulatory programs—the Federal Select Agent Program and the Import Permit Program—to ensure that laboratory work with infectious biological agents and toxins is conducted as safely and securely as possible.
+Joanne Andreadis is the acting director of the Division of Regulatory Science and Compliance (DRSC) in the Office of Readiness and Response (ORR) at the Centers for Disease Control and Prevention (CDC).
+In this role, she oversees the Federal Select Agent Program (FSAP), U.S. National Authority for Containment of Poliovirus (NAC), and CDC Import Permit Program (IPP) to ensure that laboratory work with infectious biological agents and toxins complies with relevant federal regulations and U.S. policies, and is conducted as safely and securely as possible.

 Contact: